 You Credit Score- How's Your FICO?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in building your credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, each agency uses the following to build a credit score:

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Do you have a history of late payments?

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Improving your score

-Is there any way to improve your FICO score?
-Despite what you hear from "credit repair" companies, the FICO score is built on your lifetime credit history, so it's not possible to raise it significantly in the short term.
-You must, of course, appeal for the credit agency to remove any incorrect reporting on your credit report; this is the only "quick fix" for credit problems.
+What can you do to raise your FICO score?
+Unfortunately, not much.
+Since the credit score is based on a lifetime of credit history, it's very hard to change it quickly.
+You should, of course, appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit problems.

 How do I find out my FICO score?

-You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.